 Revision 1 contains additional edits discussed in the May 2nd confcall, and added the flow figures discussed in the call.

 Revision 2 is the cleaned version of rev 1 to avoid the slowdown of Word when editing.

+Revision 3 with revised figure 8.3.4 showing confirm of NA teardown before instructing infrastructure provider to release physical resources

 Network softwarization functions